-While it is possible to pay for your mortgage with a credit card, it can be costly and potentially very risky as well.
-Those who are able to immediately repay their credit card balance after making a mortgage payment might see benefits like increased rewards, including cash back and other bonuses.
+While it’s possible to pay for your mortgage with a credit card, it can be costly and potentially very risky as well.
+Those who can immediately repay their credit card balance after making a mortgage payment might see benefits like increased rewards, including cash back and other bonuses.

-Those who are unable to repay what they borrowed right away, however, run the risk of severely damaging their credit score and increasing their debt.
-That being said, paying your mortgage with a credit card is typically not advised for most homeowners, as the risks outweigh the potential benefits.
+However, those who can’t repay what they borrowed right away run the risk of severely damaging their credit score and increasing their debt.
+Considering this, paying one’s mortgage with a credit card is typically not advised for most homeowners, as the risks outweigh the potential benefits.

 Want to learn more about the home buying process or explore your financing options?
 Check out the Rocket Mortgage® Learning Center for tips, tricks and resources to help you through your journey as a homeowner.